dtankdempse/free-iptv-channels/README.md

 ### DMCA Notice:

 This repository does not contain any video files.
-It simply organizes web links into an M3U-formatted playlist, which are publicly accessible online through a web browser.
-As far as we know, these websites were given permission by copyright holders to stream and allow access to the content found on their website(s).
-However, if you are a copyright holder and believe that any link infringes on your rights, you can request its removal by opening an [issue](https://github.com/dtankdempse/free-iptv-channels/issues) or submitting a [pull request](https://github.com/dtankdempse/free-iptv-channels/pulls).
+It simply organizes publicly accessible web links, that can be accessed by a web browser into an M3U-formatted playlist.
+As far as we are aware, these websites have the necessary rights from copyright holders to stream and share the content they provide.
+However, if you are a copyright holder and believe that any link infringes on your rights, you can request it's removal by opening an [issue](https://github.com/dtankdempse/free-iptv-channels/issues) or submitting a [pull request](https://github.com/dtankdempse/free-iptv-channels/pulls).

-Please be aware that requesting the removal of a link here will not affect the content hosted on the external website(s), as this repository has no control over those destinations.
+Please be aware that requesting the removal of a link here will not affect the content hosted on the external websites, as this repository has no control over the files or the content being provided.